discordance/fraize_core/README.md

 ## It runs headless

-The **GUI** is a separate project.
+The **UI** is a separate project.

-The sampler will run on the network and can be controlled by the GUI via OSC API.
+The sampler will run on the network and can be controlled by the UI via OSC API.

 ## Features